-Preparation of raw extracts:
+Preparation of raw extracts

-The maceration method in accordance with the traditional method of preparation was used8.
-In this study, three (03) types of dichloromethanolic, hydroethanolic and ethanolic extracts were prepared for each of the 03 products, it was a total of 10 extracts preserving heat-sensitive compounds and representing a common route of extraction in medicine traditional.
-One hundred grams (100g) of powder were mixed with five hundred milliliters (500mL) of solvent (dichloromethane, hydroethanol (50.50 v/v) or ethanol 95°) depending on the type of extract.
-The mixture is stirred continuously for 72 hours and filtered; this filtrate was then evaporated with a rotavapor (Heidolph Laborota 4000 efficient) coupled to a cooler (Julabo FL 300) water at 40 ° C and then oven dried at 40 ° C. The dry residue obtained was weighed in order to determine the yield according to the relation:
+The maceration method in accordance with the traditional method of preparation was used.
+In this study, three types of dichloromethanolic, hydroethanolic and ethanolic extracts were prepared for each of the 03 products; it was a total of 9 extracts preserving heat-sensitive compounds and representing a common route of extraction in medicine traditional.
+One hundred grams (100g) of powder were mixed with hundred milliliters (500 ml) of solvent five (dichloromethane, hydroethanol (50:50 v/v) or ethanol 95°C) depending on the type of extract.
+The mixture is stirred continuously for 72 h and filtered; this filtrate was then evaporated with a rotavapor (Heidolph Laborota 4000 efficient) coupled to cooler (Julabo FL 300) water at 40°C and then oven dried at 40°C. The dry residue obtained was weighed in order to determine the yield according to the relation:

-Mass of dry extract obtained (g)
+$Yield(\%) = \frac{Mass of dry extract obtained (g)}{Initial mass of powder (g)} x100$

-Yield(%)=

-x100

-Initial mass of powder (g)